waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 32 Observations
 - Ledge at (16, 15): Jumpable south (LEDGE_HOP_DOWN).
 Marked ⤵️.
 - Slowpoketail Scam: NPC at (11, 67) tries to sell a tail for ¥1,000,000.
 Verified dead end/scam.
-- Fisher NPC: Located at (15, 13) (marked 📍).

 ## Hypnosis Mystery
 - Observed: "It didn't affect Enemy WOOPER!"
 (Turn 14149) and "It didn't affect XENON!"
 (Turn 14171) when Hypnosis was used.
 - Fact: Wooper is Water/Ground.
 Gastly is Ghost/Poison.
 Neither is immune to Psychic status moves in standard Gen 2.
-- Hypothesis: In this game/ROM, "It didn't affect" might be used for misses, or type immunities have been altered.
-Needs further testing.
+- Hypothesis 1: In this game/ROM, "It didn't affect" might be used for misses, or type immunities have been altered.
+- Hypothesis 2: Status moves like Hypnosis fail with "It didn't affect..." if the target already has a status condition (verified Gen 2 mechanic).

 ## Tile Mechanics (Verified)
 - FLOOR: Standard traversable tile.
 - TALL_GRASS: Standard encounter tile.
 - WALL/HEADBUTT_TREE: Impassable.
-- LEDGE_HOP_DOWN: Jumpable one-way movement.
-Verified at (14, 6).
+- LEDGE_HOP_DOWN: Jumpable one-way movement south.
+Verified at (16, 15).
 - WARP_CARPET: Map transition.
 Verified.
 - WATER: Traversable with HM SURF.
 Verified.
 - ICE: Sliding movement.
 Verified.